 About the Committee

-The ASCB Council serves as an advisory board to the Presidents and the Executive Director in setting priorities and strategic directions, overseeing resource allocations, and ensuring that ASCB activities align with the mission of the ASCB.
+The ASCB Council serves as an advisory board to the Presidents and the CEO in setting priorities and strategic directions, overseeing resource allocations, and ensuring that ASCB activities align with the mission of the ASCB.

-• Advise the Presidents and Executive Director regarding strategic direction, priorities, and goals to ensure long-range planning, implementation, and goal assessment
+• Advise the Presidents and CEO regarding strategic direction, priorities, and goals to ensure long-range planning, implementation, and goal assessment

 • Be aware of the Society’s mission and the constituencies it serves